clavisound/SlimLoRa/README.md

 - [ ] AVR style EERPOM

 ## EEPROM handling to consider
 I recommend `ARDUINO_EEPROM == 1` in `SlimLoRa.h` otherwise when you use `avr/eeprom.h` style and you compile with different options, or if you change part of your sketch relative to EEPROM (EEMEM) the **address of the data are changing places!** This is a "[bug](https://arduino.stackexchange.com/a/93879/59046)" on avr/eeprom.h.
-With avr style if you change your sketch, maybe you need to re-join.
-With arduino eeprom style you don't need to re-join.
+With avr style if you change your sketch, the behaviour of SlimLoRa is unpredictable.
+You need to re-join.
+With arduino eeprom style the behaviour is predictable and toy don't need to re-join.

 Solutions with avr style.